-The Importance of a Memorandum of Land Contract
+Memorandum of Land Contract

-The Memorandum of Land Contract
+What a Memorandum of Land Contract Is

-What a Memorandum isn’t.
+What a Memorandum of Land Contract Isn’t

-Why a Memorandum is important to the Purchaser.
+Why a Memorandum Is Important to the Purchaser

-Why a Memorandum is important to the Seller.
+Why a Memorandum is Important to the Seller

-Now you can reference Soble’s straight forward approach to real estate concerns and put those nagging real estate issues to rest!
+Now you can reference Soble’s straight-forward approach to real estate concerns and put those nagging real estate issues to rest!
 Claim David Soble’s Free Ebook, ‘WHAT’S KEEPING YOU UP AT NIGHT?
-AN ATTORNEY’S PRACTICAL APPROACH TO RESOLVING REAL ESTATE NIGHTMARES.
+AN ATTORNEY’S PRACTICAL APPROACH TO RESOLVING REAL ESTATE NIGHTMARES’.